Scott Aldred: Coaching career

 Aldred was the pitching coach of the New York Yankees Double-A affiliate, the Trenton Thunder, in 2007 and 2008.
 From 2009 to 2015, he was the pitching coach of the Yankees Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders.

+In 2025, Aldred was named pitching coach of the Charlotte Knights the Triple-A affiliate of the Chicago White Sox.